 The Recorder will review the evidence and determine, in accordance with the limits in subsection 67(3) of the Act, the period of time to be excluded.

 An application for an exclusion of time under subsection 67(4) of the Act can only be made within the 30-day period prior to the due date of the claim.
-In the interest of keeping land packages together, the claim holder may include contiguous claims for consideration in the request for an order excluding time, providing the claim holder intends to allocate assessment credits from the proposed work program to the contiguous mining claims, and the contiguous mining claims are due within 30 days of the application.
+In the interest of keeping land packages together, the claim holder may include contiguous claims for consideration in the request for an order excluding time (the due date of the contiguous claims will not be within 30 days of the application).

 An illness, personal injury or medical condition must have caused a physical inability that rendered the claim holder incapable of carrying out the assessment work or making decisions about alternatives to work, payment in place of work or distributing credits from reserves.
 Medical and health issues will generally only be considered in the context of an unanticipated critical event.
 If the medical or health issues are chronic or long-standing, the claim holder may reasonably be expected to make other arrangements to complete the assessment work (e.g. hire a contractor).

 The Mining Act regulates early exploration activities through an exploration plan and exploration permit system, which includes requirements for Aboriginal consultation.
 The Exploration Plans and Exploration Permits regulation sets out processes that represent a reasonable and appropriate way to ensure meaningful Aboriginal consultation occurs at the early exploration stage.

 In most circumstances, if a claim holder has not followed the exploration plans and permits process that is required to perform certain assessment work needed to keep a claim in good standing, an exclusion of time order based on difficulties with Aboriginal consultation will not be available.